dshieble/dshieble.github.io/_posts/2015-11-1-improving-ml-systems.md

 ## Adding new features or improving existing features

-Next, we will explore some of the unique challenges of machine learning experiments that are based on new features.
+Next, we will explore some of the unique challenges of experimenting with new features for feature improvements.

 #### Time travel
 #### Online version vs Offline version